Space Clothing

 A working definition of piracy could be elaborated by considering the three main elements that are required (yet not sufficient) for proper space pirates to exist:

-• A lightly or un-policed space with enough of an economy to allow for valuables to be carried in and out of the system (said valuable can be goods, persons or information.)
+• A lightly or un-policed space with enough of an economy to allow for valuables to be carried in and out of the system (said valuable can be goods, people or information.)

 • Organized groups or polities with the equipment, inclination and geographical presence to coerce civilian ships into giving in to their (often monetary) demands.